dedetmix/INSAR_G2S/README.md

 This program is established by the scripts of gmtsar_process, gmtsar2stamps, and gmtsar2stamps_sbas. gmtsar2stamps is originally from :
-                                  - Xiaopeng Tong - Chinese Academy of Sciences
+- Xiaopeng Tong, Chinese Academy of Sciences
-                                  - David Sandwell - Scripps Institution of Oceanography
+- David Sandwell, Scripps Institution of Oceanography

 Please read the guideline to use INSAR_G2S --> guideline_insar_g2s.pdf